hbctraining/DGE_workshop/lessons/02_DGE_count_normalization.md

 | EF2A | 1489 / 1.3 = **1145.39** | 906 / 0.77 = **1176.62** |
 | ABCD | 22 / 1.3 = **16.92** | 13 / 0.77 = **16.88** |
 | ... | ... | ... |

+> Please note that normalized count values are not whole numbers.

 ***
 **Exercise**